Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Theoretical Analysis of

-where $\mathrm{erf}$ is the error function.
-The vectors $S_a$ and $S_b$ are assumed to be drawn from the same Gaussian distribution.
-As evident from Eq. \ref{eq:cos_power}, the discriminative power increases as the variance of the cosine similarity distribution decreases.
-For a theoretical proof of this and alternative methods for modeling discriminative power, we refer the reader to \citet{cosinedistribution}.
+where \( \mathrm{erf} \) denotes the error function.
+Eq. \ref{eq:cos_power} can be reformulated in terms of the variance of the background cosine similarity distribution, demonstrating that the discriminative power is maximized when this variance is minimized.
+For a detailed proof of this result, along with alternative approaches to modeling discriminative power, we refer the reader to \citet{cosinedistribution}.

 We now verify if the results of Gaussian assumptions also hold for real datasets.
 Fig. \ref{fig:theory_simspace} shows the distribution of cosine similarities of the reference set feature vectors on the Pittsburgh30k dataset \citep{pittsdataset}.
 We compute cosine similarities between all pairs of feature vectors in the reference set and plot the probability mass function (PMF) with and without \spacename\ for two models: the off-the-shelf foundation model Dino (Fig. \ref{fig:thoery_simspace_dino}) and the SOTA dataset-specific model Cosplace \citep{cosplace} (Fig. \ref{fig:theory_simspace_cosplace}).
 Cosplace, which excels at retrieval, exhibits a PMF with significantly less variance compared to Dino, as seen in the blue curves in Fig. \ref{fig:thoery_simspace_dino} and \ref{fig:theory_simspace_cosplace}.
 The lower variance indicates more discriminative feature vectors, which aligns with the findings from Eq. \ref{eq:cos_power} that smaller variance enhances discriminative power and retrieval performance.
 Applying \spacename\ reduces the variance in both models (orange curves), with a more pronounced shift in Dino than in Cosplace.
 This suggests that \spacename\ benefits the off-the-shelf foundation model more ($10\%$) than the dataset-specific model ($2\%$), as reflected in the retrieval performance plot in Fig. \ref{fig:theory_simspace_cosplace_vs_dino}.
 Thus, the remainder of this work focuses on off-the-shelf foundation models.